 1. Take a Break

-In other words, taking a break for a short or extended period of time can improve your mood and how you react to negative effects of social media.
+Taking a break for a short or extended period can improve your mood and how you react to the negative effects of social media.

 2. Create an Intention or Purpose

 My intent for using Facebook was to keep in touch with friends and acquaintances near and far.